google/WebFundamentals/src/content/en/updates/posts/2016/01/urlsearchparams.markdown

 {% endhighlight %}

 Although it's not yet implemented in Chrome, `URLSearchParams` also integrates with the `URL` constructor and `a` tags.
-BOth support our new buddy by providing a read-only property, `.searchParams` for accessing query params:
+Both support our new buddy by providing a read-only property, `.searchParams` for accessing query params:

 {% highlight javascript %}